 The Paleozoic gastropod (snail) Shansiella carbonaria (Norwood & Pratten, 1855) is a common find at a Pine Creek limestone locality I collect from Armstrong County, Pennsylvania.
 I also recover specimens from the Brush Creek limestone.
 Examples of S. carbonaria are easy to come by (especially at the Pine Creek locality), and I find each to be unique and visually pleasing to examine.
-Norwood & Pratten first described this medium-sized snail species more than 160 years ago as Pleurotomaria carbonaria.
-Percy Raymond, the Carnegie Museum’s first Assistant Curator of Invertebrate Paleontology reported it locally from the Brush Creek and Ames Limestone (Raymond, 1909).
+Norwood & Pratten described this medium-sized snail species more than 160 years ago as Pleurotomaria carbonaria.
+Percy Raymond, the Carnegie Museum’s first Assistant Curator of Invertebrate Paleontology, reported it locally from the Brush Creek and Ames Limestone (Raymond, 1909).
 Yin created the genus Shansiella in 1932.
-Years later Knight, Batten, and others reassigned Pleurotomaria carbonaria to Yin’s new genus, Shansiella.
+Years later, Knight, Batten, and others reassigned Pleurotomaria carbonaria to Yin’s new genus, Shansiella.

 The Differences Between the Brush and Pine Creek Marine Zones